Beyond supporting people to access credit, we believe that we have a responsibility to help address all barriers to financial inclusion.

 Beyond Products

-At Vanquis Banking Group we understand that financial inclusion goes way beyond offering our 1.75million customers accessible and affordable products.
+At Vanquis Banking Group we understand that financial inclusion goes way beyond offering our 1.69 million customers accessible and affordable products.
 We understand that it’s also about helping people to better understand numbers so that they can manage their budgets and day-to-day finances and offering the most appropriate support where people need it most.

 Improving number confidence